Frequently Asked Questions

 How do I fulfill the required volunteer hours?

 AFA parents are required to seek out volunteer opportunities during the school year.
 Classroom teachers often ask for volunteers to help chaperone field trips, offer story time to young students, or assist with class activities during the day.
-The Main Office helps coordinate school-wide volunteers to assist with morning arrival, afternoon dismissal, pizza days, the IT and School Health committees, special school programs, and routine tasks.
+The Main Office helps coordinate school-wide volunteers to assist with morning arrival, afternoon dismissal, pizza days, committees, special school programs, and routine tasks.
 Email PTO@alfatih.org to inquire about general volunteer opportunities available.
 To respond to specific volunteer opportunities parent should respond to the individual/group that is coordinating the volunteer activity.

 How do I contact my child’s teacher?

 All AFA staff members have access to an AFA email address.
 Please check the AFA website for the teacher’s email address.
 If you have difficulty locating the email address, contact Info@alfatih.org for any email address needed.
 Teachers can make and receive phone calls, or hold parent conferences, during their planning periods.
 Please contact your child’s teacher for their availability.
-Please refrain from initiating conferences or confidential conversations about their child’s progress in school-wide programs like Open House, Back To School Night, Morning Arrival, or Afternoon Dismissal.
+Please refrain from initiating conferences or confidential conversations about their child’s progress in school-wide programs like Open House, Back To School Night, Morning Arrival, or Afternoon Dismissal or social gatherings.

 How do I know my child’s progress in class?